 Healthcare professionals: Do you think the push for electronic health records and the Patient Protection and Affordable Care Act will lead to an increase in disabled doctors?

-When it comes to disability insurance, your treating physician’s support can be critical to getting your legitimate claim approved.
+When it comes to disability insurance, your treating physician’s support can be critical to getting your legitimate disability claim approved.
 If your doctor can’t provide adequate documentation of your condition or is reluctant to get involved, there is a much higher chance that your claim will be denied.
 However, fully discussing your condition with a professional, compassionate treating physician will help ensure supportive medical records.
 When you are involved in a disability insurance claim, it is important to understand how to approach your treating doctor so that he or she can help you.

 When to discuss your potential claim with a physician is an important timing issue.
 Instead of trying to enlist your doctor’s help at the very first visit, you should wait to talk to your treating physician until after he or she knows you and your condition well enough to opine accurately as to your ability to work.
-It is vital that you develop a relationship of trust and confidence with your doctor before inviting him or her to assist you in your claim. hysicians are often reluctant to support claims for benefits if they question the motivations behind the claims.
+It is vital that you develop a relationship of trust and confidence with your doctor before inviting him or her to assist you in your claim.
+Physicians are often reluctant to support claims for disability insurance benefits if they question the motivations behind the claims.
 A physician who has treated, without success, the policyholder making a legitimate disability claim will be more willing to cooperate with the extensive process.

 Birth defect or congenital disability?
 Fit, convulsion, or seizure?
 Quadriplegic, paraplegic, or person with a spinal cord injury?
 Midget, dwarf, little person, or person of short stature?